Unemployed at 40, 45, 50

 (9) Take the time to clean up, repair or catch up on anything you were behind in life for other reasons.
 Do so in ways that minimize money use also, get creative in how you do this.
 At times this in itself will be the key to give you an insight or an opportunity to use as work later.

-(11) At the start of the unemployment take a day or two to just freak out a bit and get it out of your system.
+(11) At the start of the unemployment take a day or two just to freak out a bit, let it all go, and get it out of your system.
 It’s at first a significant blow to the ego, and no advice saying it isn’t won’t feel right.
 A bit later in the process, you will realize it isn’t a reflection of yourself.
 To begin exploring and turning it around as an opportunity.
 A few weeks in you will need to take some time off to heal for yourself.
-Exactly when depends on each person.
+Exactly when depends on each person Overall Pace yourself!.

 (12) Don’t over-rely on others; you will quickly burn out friendships or family if you do.
 Do reach for help when you need it!
 Pride isn’t something you can live on.
 The balance of reaching out and holding back is a very hard line to maintain.
 No magic formula exists, rather you need to practice awareness and do your best to balance out the situation.